apache/cordova-docs/docs/en/edge/cordova/notification/notification.confirm.md

 confirmCallback
 ---------------

-The `confirmCallback` is called when the user has pressed one of the buttons on the confirmation dialog box.
+The `confirmCallback` executes when the user presses one of the buttons on the confirmation dialog box.

 The callback takes the argument `buttonIndex` _(Number)_, which is the index of the pressed button.
 It's important to note that the index uses one-based indexing, so the value will be `1`, `2`, `3`, etc.